Laurieton - Bonny Hills

 The labour market in Laurieton - Bonny Hills demonstrates typical performance when compared to similar areas across Australia

-Laurieton-Bonny Hills has a balanced workforce with both white and blue collar jobs, with essential services well represented.
-The unemployment rate as of June 2025 is 2.9%, showing a growth of 0.6% over the past year.
+Laurieton - Bonny Hills has a balanced workforce with both white and blue collar jobs.
+The unemployment rate was 2.9% as of June 2025.

-Public administration & safety is under-represented, at 4.6% of Laurieton-Bonny Hills' workforce compared to 7.5% in Rest of NSW.
-Over the year to June 2025, employment increased by 0.6%, while labour force grew by 0.9%, leading to a rise in unemployment rate by 0.2 percentage points.
-National employment forecasts from Jobs and Skills Australia, published in May 2025, project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Laurieton-Bonny Hills' industry mix suggests local growth of approximately 6.7% over five years and 13.8% over ten years.
+Construction stands out with a share of employment that is 1.3 times the regional level.
+However, public administration & safety has a smaller share at 4.6%, compared to 7.5% in Rest of NSW.
+Employment opportunities locally appear limited based on Census data analysis.
+Over the year to June 2025, employment increased by 0.6% while labour force grew by 0.9%, leading to a rise in unemployment rate by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia May 2025 project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Laurieton - Bonny Hills's employment mix suggests local growth could be approximately 6.7% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment